This handout tells you how to prepare for placement of an Aspira Drainage Catheter. This procedure is done in the Interventional Radiology Department.

 If you are taking any type of blood thinner (such as aspirin or Coumadin), you may be told to stop taking them before the catheter is placed.

-You should have nothing by mouth after midnight on the night before the drain placement.
+Do not eat or drink after midnight on the night before the drain placement.

-Be sure to tell the doctor if you have any allergies to iodine, latex, contrast or medicines.
+Tell the doctor if you have any allergies to iodine, latex, contrast or medicines.

 Infection (watch for fever, redness, and oozing at your tube site)